NetroScript/godot-mcap/README.md

 ## API Overview

+The following is an overview of the main classes and methods provided by this extension.
+For detailed documentation, refer to the in-editor docs or the source code comments.

 Writer: `MCAPWriter` (RefCounted)
 - `open(path: String) -> bool`
 - `add_schema(name: String, encoding: String, data: PackedByteArray) -> int`